Consumer protection in electronic commerce

 Delivery is a key issue and also a major problem regarding electronic commerce, and at the same time essential because easier delivery is one of the major advantages with electronic commerce.
 But the consumer must know that he gets what he order.

-Especially interesting is delivery that is generated electronically to your mailbox, like dataprograms, netmagazines, games, music etc. This arise many interesting legal questions, like when is delivery made, how is it made, what remedies do you have if the product lack conformity etc. From our point of view it’s essential that the risk of dispatch is on the seller. to make efficient and safe systems risk has to be placed on the party that can influence the risk.
+Especially interesting is delivery that is generated electronically to your mailbox, like dataprograms, netmagazines, games, music etc. This arise many interesting legal questions, like when is delivery made, how is it made, what remedies do you have if the product lack conformity etc. From our point of view its essential that the risk of dispatch is on the seller. to make efficient and safe systems risk has to be placed on the party that can influence the risk.

 2.6 Redress and jurisdiction